-A Conceptual Rehabilitation and Closure Management Plan has been prepared for Karuah Quarry (not yet approved by DPE) which combines the requirements of Schedule 3 Condition 39 (Rehabilitation Management Plan) and Schedule 3 Condition 44 (Quarry Closure Plan) of DA 265-10-2004 into one document.
+A report titled the Karuah Quarry Rehabilitation and Closure Plan has been prepared for Karuah Quarry and submitted to the DPIE on 13 February 2020, with this management plan not yet approved.
+This management plan combines the requirements of Schedule 3 Condition 39 (Rehabilitation Management Plan) and Schedule 3 Condition 44 (Quarry Closure Plan) of DA 265-10-2004 into one document.